Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 If not -> https://www.linuxnix.com/how-to-change-the-java-version-in-linux/

 ### Install other dependencies
-The compilation of the Freedom and Freedom E SDK repo require a variaty of dependecies.
+The compilation of the Freedom and Freedom E SDK repo require a variety of dependencies.
 Not all are listed in the official repository.
-Execute to get them all
+Execute this to get them all
 ```console
 sudo apt-get install git autoconf automake libmpc-dev libmpfr-dev libgmp-dev gawk bison flex texinfo libtool libusb-1.0-0-dev make g++ pkg-config libexpat1-dev zlib1g-dev device-tree-compiler -y
 ```